How do home insurance deductibles work?

 You might want a low deductible but if you can’t afford the higher monthly premium payment that comes with that choice, you can’t do it.
 You can work with a VIU by HUB Advisor to explore what payment amounts correspond to what deductible amounts to find something that works for you.
 You can also look into other ways to lower your homeowners insurance premium without changing your deductible.

-On the other hand, if you’re the type of person who spends their year-end bonus on scratch-off tickets and rides a motorcycle 300 days a year, you might be more comfortable with a higher deductible.
+On the other hand, if you’re the type of person who spends their year-end bonus on scratch-off tickets and rides a motorcycle 300 days a year, you might be more comfortable with a higher homeowners insurance deductible.
 You’ll have a lower premium as a reward.
-You could be responsible for a large bill when making a claim, but with a little prevention you can avoid common claims.
+You could be responsible for a large bill when filling a claim, but with a little prevention you can avoid common claims.

 Type of deductible